jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+i squashed the keyboard gap propblem! huzzah!!! the visual clipping of the default player iage has returned -- check last few commits of v5vuex because i think i solved it right?

 this is twitchy and jitter AF right now a tad discouraged

 main class="inner-scroll scroll-y" part="scroll" in the shadow root seems like a stupid knot too